redecheck/redecheck/README.md

 ### Installing

+As ReDeCheck has been implemented as a Maven project using Java, the easiest method of generating the executable tool involves importing the project into an Integrated Development Environment (IDE) and generating the .jar from inside the IDE.
+Instructions are presented for doing this using two common IDEs; Eclipse (https://www.eclipse.org/downloads/) and IntelliJ (https://www.jetbrains.com/idea/download/).

+If using Eclipse:

+1. Select 'File' -> 'Import'.
+2. From the project options, select 'Maven' -> 'Existing Maven Projects'.
+3. Select the root directory of your downloaded copy of ReDeCheck.
+4. Click 'Finish' to complete the import.
+5. To generate the jar file, select 'Run' -> 'Run As' -> 'maven install'.
+6. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.

-If using the IntelliJ IDE for Java:
+If using IntelliJ:

-1. Select 'File' -> 'Open'
+1. Select 'File' -> 'Open'.
-2. Navigate to the root directory of your copy of ReDeCheck
+2. Navigate to the root directory of your copy of ReDeCheck.
-3. Select the 'pom.xml' file and click 'Finish'
+3. Select the 'pom.xml' file and click 'Finish'.
-4. Open the Maven Projects toolbar  using 'View' -> 'Tool Windows' -> 'Maven Projects'
+4. Open the Maven Projects toolbar  using 'View' -> 'Tool Windows' -> 'Maven Projects'.
-5. Select the ReDeCheck project and click 'package'
+5. Select the ReDeCheck project and click 'package'.
 6. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.